OleHolmNielsen/ITwiki/NeDi.rst

 See also the general NeDi_installation_ page.

-NeDi installation and upgrading on CentOS and RHEL Linux
+NeDi installation and upgrading on RHEL Linux
 --------------------------------------------------------

-To keep this page more general, the installation as well as upgrading of NeDi_ on CentOS 6/7 and RHEL 6/7 Linux is documented in a separate page:
+To keep this page more general, the installation as well as upgrading of NeDi_ on RHEL EL8 and EL7 Linux is documented in a separate page:

 * :ref:`NeDi_installation_on_CentOS`.